Available in VPC

 - It must not overlap with NAVER Cloud Platform's Private Subnet range.

-- Customer networks in use overlapping with 100.64.0.0/10 cannot be connected with IPsec VPN and Cloud Connect.
+- Customer networks in use that overlap with 100.64.0.0/10 cannot be connected with IPsec VPN and Cloud Connect.

 - The public IP of the customer's VPN Gateway must be the same as the Peer IP entered when setting up the NAVER Cloud Platform's IPsec VPN Tunnel.